tanveersingh926/fe-test-starter/README.md

 Try to make as many tests pass as you can, but don't be discouraged if you can't do it all.

-This exercise may feel very specific with the tools we chose to work with.
-We did this so you can get a taste of what Ignition Engineers are dealing with.
-If this is your cup of tea, we'll be happy to chat with you.
+This exercise may feel very specific regarding the tools we chose to work with, however they were chosen so that you can get a taste of what Ignition Engineers are dealing with on a day-to-day basis.
+If this is up your alley, we'll be happy to chat with you.